 How to Make Your Own Solar Powered LED Christmas Lights

 Each year we speak to and receive emails from a number of people who are interested in solar power Christmas lights.
 We’ve looked at several options for solar powered Christmas lights and found that most of the stuff that is on the market today simply isn’t very good.
-Most of the units we have looked at have solar panels that aren’t large enough or high enough quality to collect enough light to charge even a small battery.
+Most of the units we have looked at have solar panels that aren’t large enough or of high enough quality to collect enough light to charge even a small battery.
 Additionally, the batteries on the sets we have tested all seem to be very low quality and don’t hold much of a charge.
 And worst of all, the lights weren’t even very bright.
 The average light output of the solar powered Christmas lights we tested had light output that was comparable to a dim power indicator light on a DVR or something.
 Since we couldn’t find any good solar power LED Christmas light sets we decided to make our own.

 List of Materials

 Working with a modest budget of around $200.00 we purchased everything that we needed for our solar powered Christmas light set up.
 (This may seem like a lot to those who have shopped around for solar Christmas light sets and found them for under $50 for the complete unit but anyone who has tried them will tell you they aren’t worth $5.)
 We were also able to purchase everything that we needed to complete the project at local stores like Menard’s.
 Most of the items in our materials list are also widely available online.
 With a few minutes on the computer or a quick trip to your local store you can have everything you need to create your own solar powered Christmas lights.
 Here is what you’ll need (*we are listing the exact materials we purchased the set up we constructed and which we feature in our video.
 We will add some comments throughout this article about what we think you might be able to do to improve the efficiency of the set up.):

 - SunForce 15W Solar 12v Battery Charger Kit